MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Recommendations.md

   - **Add trending search queries as keywords.** Show your ads on trending searches relevant to your business.
   - **Create Dynamic Search ads.** Automatically target relevant search queries based on the content of your website.
   - **Import and re-import from Google Ads.** Keep your accounts up to date while continuing to expand your online advertising reach.
-  - **Remove negative keyword conflicts.** If your ads aren’t showing due to negative keyword conflicts, resolve them to get your ads running.
+  - **Remove negative keyword conflicts.** If your ads arenâ€™t showing due to negative keyword conflicts, resolve them to get your ads running.
   - **Import campaigns from Meta Ads.** Expand your online advertising reach by importing your campaigns from Meta Ads to the Microsoft Advertising Network.
 [Learn more about importing campaigns from Meta Ads](hlp_ba_proc_import_fb_campaign.md).

 - **Repairs**